SherG/cool-iron/blog/ai-content-developments.md

 In the process they also provided the first major change to Google Search's visual interface in many years, not counting the continual evolution of layout features.
 That secondary effect was a good idea.
 ChatGPT's interface was sleek and evoked proximity and one-on-one conversation.
 By comparison, Google Search began to seem a bit stale.

-In February of this year Bing rushed to incorporate ChatGPT in its search interface.
+In February of this year Bing rushed to incorporate ChatGPT in <em>its</em> search interface.

-Since then we've seen the release of GPT4 and the marketplace of ChatGPT plugins that extend the chatbot's functionality.
+Since then we've seen the release of GPT-4 and the marketplace of ChatGPT plugins that extend the chatbot's functionality.

 You have to upgrade to ChatGPT Plus ($20/month) to gain access to the marketplace.
 We've tried out plenty of the content/marketing plugins.
 In our view, they're nearly all (except for maybe 1 or 2) disappointing and useless.